By: Dr. Minchul An, PharmD

 I tend to recommend Bace to my patients, especially those who are new to hemp.
 I do this because Bace products are the only ones that allow you to find the right dose that will work for you.

-This is extremely important when it comes to hemp therapy.
+This is extremely important when it comes to CBD therapy.
 Because it's so personalized and individualized you really need to start low and go slow.

 These are my must haves for any CBD product I use: